AxisCommunications/backstage-plugins/plugins/jira-dashboard-backend/README.md

 - `JIRA_TOKEN`: The "Authorization" header used for Jira authentication.
   > Note: The JIRA_TOKEN variable from [Roadie's Backstage Jira plugin](https://roadie.io/backstage/plugins/jira) can not be reused here because of the added encoding in this token.
 - `JIRA_BASE_URL`: The base url for Jira in your company, including the API version.
 For instance: https://jira.se.your-company.com/rest/api/2/
-- `JIRA_EMAIL_SUFFIX`: The email suffix used for retrieving a specific Jira user in a company.
-For instance: @your-company.com
+- `JIRA_EMAIL_SUFFIX`: Optional email suffix used for retrieving a specific Jira user in a company.
+For instance: @your-company.com.
+If not provided, the user entity profile email is used instead.
 - `JIRA_ANNOTATION_PREFIX`: Optional annotation prefix for retrieving a custom annotation.
 Defaut value is jira.com.
 If you want to configure the plugin to be compatible with [Roadie's Backstage Jira Plugin](https://roadie.io/backstage/plugins/jira/), use the following annotation prefix:

 ```yaml